Phylum Chordata – Characteristics and Classification

 Features of Class Cyclostomata:

 - Their body is elongated with 6-15 pairs of gill slits that function for respiration.

 - sucking circular mouth without jaws

-- No scales and paired fin on body.
+- No scales and paired fins on the body.

-- Cartilaginous Cranium and vertebral column present, Brain is seen.
+- Cartilaginous Cranium and vertebral column are present, Brain is seen.

 - The heart is two-chambered, Sinus Venosus is present, but CONUS arterescus is absent.

 - The excretory system includes a pair of Mesonephric Kidneys.

 - Cyclostomes are marine but for spawning, they migrate to freshwater.

 - They die within a few days after spawning.